ferlatte/babytools/README.md

 They aren't dying.
 They are fine.
 They just sound like they are choking, or breathing hard, or not breathing, or having a heart attack, or being attacked by space goblins.
 They will make these noises when sleeping and when awake.

+This means that even though they are sleeping 2 hours out of every 3, you won't be, because every time they make a noise you will wake up.

 ### The not sleeping starts before the baby is born.

 Pregnancy is uncomfortable.
 There will be lots of trips to the bathroom and interrupted sleep.
 This will come as a surprise, and means that you'll be starting the infant care process already in sleep debt.
 Say goodbye to hippocampus function and nap as much as you can.